nickbabcock/Farmhash.Sharp/index.md

 {% endhighlight %}

 With our bytes handy, it is now time to calculate the hash!
 Choosing which hash to use may be the hardest decision in this library.
-If you need the lowest probability of collisions, then your choice is simple, go with Hash64.
+If you need the lowest probability of collisions and speed, then your choice is simple, go with Hash64.
+Else memory constraints will make you want to lean towards calculating 32bit hash.
-If you need the fastest speed then it depends on the architecture of the machine being ran on and how your project is compiled:

-- A project executed on a 32bit machine should always prefer Hash32.
-- A project executed on a 64bit machine, but prefers 32bit, should use Hash32
-- A project executed on a 64bit machine, but doesn't prefer 32bit, should always use Hash64, even if only a 32bit hash is wanted.
-The 64bit hash is always faster.

 See the benchmarking section for concrete numbers.